Lupin the 3rd Part IV: The Italian Adventure: Anime

-The series received its world premiere in Italy on August 30, 2015 on the Italia 1 and Italia 1 HD channels, and a preview screening at Concordia theater in San Marino on August 29, 2015.
-The Japanese premiere was on October 1, 2015 on NTV and the series was made available on the J:Com and Hulu services in Japan on October 21.
+The series received its world premiere in Italy on August 30, 2015 on the Italia 1 channel, and a preview screening at Concordia theater in San Marino on August 29, 2015.
+The Japanese premiere was on October 1, 2015 on NTV and the series was made available on the J:Com and Hulu Japan services on October 21.
 It ran for 26 episodes in Italy and 24 episodes in Japan.
 The main theme song for the Italian version of the series, "Lupin, un ladro in vacanza" (Lupin, a thief on holiday) is performed by Italian hip-hop singer Moreno featuring Giorgio Vanni.
 The main theme song for the Japanese version of the series "Theme from Lupin III 2015" is composed by Yuji Ohno and performed by You & The Explosion Band.
 The ending theme for the Japanese version of the series "I Won't Love You if You Don't Say It Right" (ちゃんと言わなきゃ愛さない, Chanto Iwanakya Aisanai) is performed by enka singer Sayuri Ishikawa and features lyrics written by Tsunku.
 It was released as a single with additional tracks in Japan on October 1, 2015.
 The series was released across DVD and Blu-ray releases by VAP in Japan between December 23, 2015 and July 20, 2016.

 Crunchyroll began streaming the series as Lupin the Third - Part 4 on January 7, 2016.
 All episode previously broadcast in Japan were added at the same time.
 The series has been licensed by Anime Limited for the UK market and by Discotek Media for the North American market.
 The English dub, which was directed by Richard Epcar and Ellyn Stern, started airing in the United States on Adult Swim's Toonami programming block on June 18, 2017 and concluded on January 21, 2018.
 The dub, which was created as an adaptation of the Italian version, and the original Japanese version of the series have been released on home video separately in English-speaking markets due to the differences between the two versions.
 According to Anime Limited, these differences in video footage made it "simply not possible to include both language options" in one set.
 Discotek released the English dub in North America on Blu-ray on May 29, 2018, and on DVD on June 26, 2018, while the subtitled Japanese version was released on Blu-ray on April 30, 2019.
 On July 1, 2017, Funimation also started streaming a simuldub of the series with episodes airing every Sunday.